race-conditioned/race-conditioned/README.md

 ### Hi there 👋

 - 🔭 I’m currently working in Full Stack Web Engineering and Dev-Ops
-- 🌱 I’m currently learning Go in more depth, and C as a beginner
+- 🌱 I’m currently learning Go and Rust in more depth
 - 📫 How to reach me: onlyorson@outlook.com